dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 [info]: Greeting to Mike recorded in the database!
 ```

-Notice how DBOS automatically resumes your workflow from where it left off.
-It does not sign the guestbook twice but records the outstanding greeting in the database.
-This reliability is a core feature of DBOS: workflows always run to completion and each of their operations executes exactly once.
+If this were not a DBOS `@Workflow` you would expect the app to restart with a "clean slate."
+There would be one record in the guestbook without matching records in Postgres.
+But this workflow automatically resumes where it left off and finishes recording the greeting in the database.
+This reliability is a core feature of DBOS: workflows always continue execution from the last completed step and run completion.
 To learn more about workflows, check out our [tutorial](../tutorials/workflow-tutorial.md) and [explainer](../explanations/how-workflows-work.md).

 Also, note that we start the workflow asynchronously using `startWorkflow`.
 This returns the response to the caller as soon as the workflow starts, without waiting for the workflow to return.
-DBOS guarantees that the workflow continues to process to completion asynchronously.
+DBOS guarantees that the workflow continues to process to completion.
 This behavior is preferred when the caller expects a fast response, such as with a [payment webhook](https://www.dbos.dev/blog/open-source-typescript-stripe-processing).
-If you prefer to wait for the workflow to complete, you can change this by switching `startWorkflow` to `invokeWorkflow`.
+To make it synchronous, you can switch `startWorkflow` with `invokeWorkflow`.

 The code for this guide is available on [GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/greeting-guestbook).